Angels at the Tomb

 MemoryLuke emphasizes remembering Jesus' wordsResurrection faith is tied to prior teaching

-GuidePrimary roleWhat this page clarifies
+GuidePrimary roleWhat the comparison clarifies

 Annunciation angelGabriel announces Jesus' birthTomb angels announce resurrection after death